metcalf/gong-srv/README.md

         sudo apt-get install build-essential subversion libncurses5-dev zlib1g-dev gawk gcc-multilib flex git-core gettext

 1. Place the files in patches/ into root checkout directory.
-Note that patch 981 goes into the generic folder but it isn't really generic, it's for ar2315 SoCs.

-1. Edit your feeds.conf to add this repo and the following mosquitto dependency:
+1. Edit your feeds.conf to add this repo and the following mosquitto dependency.
+Add it at the top to ensure it takes priority.

         src-git gongsrv git://github.com/narced133/gong-srv.git
-        src-git owrt_pub_feeds git://github.com/remakeelectric/owrt_pub_feeds.git

 1. Download feeds